Is this your first time purchasing a house? You’ve done the due diligence, but the conveyancing processes are proving to be too much of a task?

 But don’t purchase just yet!

-Hire a representative: a conveyancing solicitor.
+Hire a representative: a qualified conveyancer.
 When you do, he will be the one to complete the purchase process legally.

-We understand that you might wonder what importance a solicitor offers you.
+We understand that you might wonder what importance a conveyancer offers you.
 Here it is:

-Your seller probably has his solicitor that will only engage with yours.
-Besides, there are legal documents that only a solicitor will understand.
+Your seller probably has his conveyancer that will only engage with yours.
+Besides, there are legal documents that only a licensed conveyancer will understand.

-So, hire a solicitor!
+So, hire a conveyancer!
 When you do, he will receive the said documents.
 Some of the vitals here include: